joelouthan/theologic.us/content/posts/prayers/2020-08-29-am_prayers.md

 ## Foremost

 **Sarah & Melissa**
+**Sarah & Steph**
+**Sarah & Erin**
+**Sarah & Faith**

 Lord,

       I give thanks to you, Almighty God.
       There is none like you.
       I worship you, O Prince of Peace, that is what I long to do.

-I'll give you praise for you alone are my righteousness.
+      I'll give you praise
+      for you alone are my righteousness.

 I worship you, Almighty God.
 There is none like you.

 You have answered my prayers time and time and time again.
 I called on you.
 And you answered.
 And you came to their rescue.

 You are my wonderful God in heaven.